nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

       The :file:`overlay_coap.conf` overlay causes the sample to use CoAP instead of MQTT for normal communication.

 Once the sample is built and flashed, proceed to :ref:`nrf_cloud_multi_service_provisioning_service` for instructions on how to provision your device with the Provisioning Service.
+The device is identified using its UUID rather than its IMEI, since both overlays set the :kconfig:option:`CONFIG_NRF_CLOUD_CLIENT_ID_SRC_INTERNAL_UUID` Kconfig option.

 .. _nrf_cloud_multi_service_building_wifi_scan: